 NovoTTF-100L was researched in a study referred to as the STELLAR study, focusing on 80 patients, all with unresectable pleural mesothelioma.
 The patients received Tumor Treating Fields treatment and chemotherapy to deliver results that were then compared to data on mesothelioma patients treated only with chemotherapy.

 The study showed that patients treated with the new combination therapy saw a median overall survival of 18.2 months.
 This is a more than six-month improvement compared to those treated only with chemotherapy that typically see an average survival of one year.
-53 patients in the study had epithelioid malignant pleural mesothelioma (a less aggressive cell type than biphasic or sarcomatoid mesothelioma) with a median overall survival of 21.2 months.
+53 patients in the study had epithelioid malignant mesothelioma (a less aggressive cell type than biphasic or malignant sarcomatoid mesothelioma) with a median overall survival of 21.2 months.
 21 patients of non-epithelioid cell types had median overall survival of 12.1 months.
 One year after enrollment in the study, 62% of the patients were still alive.

 The STELLAR study primarily focused on improving survival, but also targeted overall response rate and disease progression.
 A follow-up CT scan was performed after receiving the NovoTTF-100L treatment, and 72 patients demonstrated a 97% disease control rate.
 Partial response rate was 40%, stable disease rate was 67%, and progressive disease rate was 3%.